 It seems odd to me why the Sharks would feature their old logo in this video.
 Is this a slow burn?
 Is this testing fan reaction?
 Did someone just make a mistake?
 Again, I’m not into speculation or conjecture.
 Perhaps I’m reading too much into all of this, but there are too many signs for me to not at least acknowledge.

 During the 20th anniversary, the Sharks sold an inaugural jersey at the Sharks store even though the Sharks played no games while wearing them.
 For the 25th anniversary, the Sharks again released an inaugural jersey and the Sharks played 5 games in them.
 Both of these jerseys sold tremendously well and the 30th anniversary is next season.
 If history is any indication, I’d bet we see the Sharks rock the heritage jerseys once again, maybe even for the entire 2020-2021 campaign.
 According to the tweet above from Fitteds And Flannels, all NHL teams are getting a throwback jersey.
-Will the heritage jersey end up being the Sharks throwback or is another jersey on the way?
+Will a new heritage jersey end up being the only Sharks throwback or is more than one on the way?